Leroy Almon: Life

-Almon married Mary Allice Almon and returned to Tallapoosa in 1982 to restore his childhood home.
+Almon married Mary Alice Almon and returned to Tallapoosa in 1982 to restore his childhood home.
 When Almon returned to Georgia, he became an ordained minister, a nondenominational evangelist, and a police dispatcher.

 He died in 1997 of a heart attack.

 Career

 When Almon returned to Tallapoosa to restore his family's home, he converted the basement into a private studio.
 Almon exclusively used manual tools to map and carve his woodblocks.
 "His preliminary sketches would be transferred to softwood panels and carved in low relief with pocketknives and chisels."
 They would then be painted or adorned with glitter, plastic, beads or other found materials.
 Christianity was the main focus of Almon's life and artistic work.